spdk/spdk.github.io/development.md

 * If your commit fixes a GitHub issue, please include "Fixes #issue number" on a separate line so that GitHub can link the two.

 Development on SPDK is all done based on the `master` branch, so start by making sure you have the latest.
-The below assumes `origin` is pointed at GerritHub.
+The below assumes `origin` is pointed at Gerrit.

 ~~~{.sh}
 git checkout master